textpattern/textpattern.github.io/administration/preferences-panel.md

 When set to 'No', expired articles will be removed from the public site and return a "410 Gone" HTTP status instead.
 Visitors hitting an expired article will be shown a custom page template named "error_410" if it's present.

-### Ping pingomatic.com?

-This will send a [ping](https://en.wikipedia.org/wiki/Ping_(blogging)) to [Ping-O-Matic](http://pingomatic.com/) whenever you publish a new article.
-Ping-O-Matic is a aggregation service to notify listed websites that your website has been updated.

 ### Use Textile

 Textile is a utility intended to simplify the conversion of plain text to HTML.
 When enabled, Textile will process the body text of articles and return structurally sound HTML.